-- ---- The History Department in 2014-15, 2015-16, and 2016-17, led by 3 new co-chairs, included the following projects in their specific approach to departmental equity planning (in addition to the suggestions already stated above, including the proposal that class size/load be reduced): - 1.
+- ---- The History Department in 2014-15, 2015-16, 2016-17, and 2017-18, led by 3 new cochairs, included the following projects in their specific approach to departmental equity planning (in addition to the suggestions already stated above, including the proposal that class size/load be reduced): - 1.
 The part-time (adjunct) faculty employment description was changed and updated on the FHDA district website in Fall 2015 to attract more diverse faculty applicants in the future, who could serve as good role models for targeted populations of students.
-In fact, in the past year, 2 new Asian American part-time (adjunct) faculty were hired to teach History courses.

-- 2. Using B-budget funds, the History Department purchased diversity posters -- illustrating famous diverse role models in history -- to place in history classrooms, in an effort to create a more inclusive learning environment for targeted groups of students, and to increase awareness overall of diverse peoples' contributions to history, from U.S. History to World History and other fields. - 3.
+In fact, about two years ago, 2 new Asian American part-time (adjunct) faculty were hired to teach History courses. - 2.
+Using B-budget funds, the History Department purchased diversity posters -- illustrating famous diverse role models in history -- to place in history classrooms, in an effort to create a more inclusive learning environment for targeted groups of students, and to increase awareness overall of diverse peoples' contributions to history, from U.S. History to World History and other fields. - 3.
 C.A.R.
 (Conversation, Application, Reflection) discussions were used to apply equity strategies in the classroom to help targeted groups of students, from more written feedback on writing, to methods for infusing diverse groups of peoples' history into the curriculum being taught in the classroom, to outreach methods aimed at helping specific groups of students. - 4.
 Cross-listing of HIST/ICS courses (African History, Asian History, Latin American History, African American History) and a HIST/WMST course (Women in American History) were fought for and preserved in order to maintain enrollment and diversity within the history curriculum. - 5.
+The History department has informed its faculty of the need to take Canvas training or

-The History department this year is asking ETS (Educational Technology Services) to improve the format and layout of the online course materials system, Course Studio, in MyPortal, by making it more user-friendly, in order to better facilitate potential access by all students, including targeted groups, to course materials that faculty must now post online rather than distribute in class in paper form, as a result of the loss of the materials fee for photocopying.
-Please also see request for a computer lab for students, in an effort to help targeted groups, in sections V.E.2 and V.E.3. - 6.
+OmniUpdate training to make use of online course materials systems, in order to better facilitate potential access by all students, including targeted groups, to course materials that faculty must now post online rather than distribute in class in paper form, as a result of the loss of the materials fee for photocopying.
+Please also see request for a computer lab for students, in an effort to help targeted groups, in sections V.E.2 and V.E.3.

+- 6. Plans to update the History Department website and create a brochure, both of which would highlight History's AAT degree as well as make note of various careers in history and diverse role models in the field, are also part of faculty plans for outreach to De Anza's diverse student population as well as those interested in history courses in general. - 7.
 Providing access through the college library to JSTOR (online access to back issues of academic journals, which also include book reviews of recent monographs) through the library would enhance faculty access to the latest research in updating curriculum course outlines and course materials, and would also help to improve equity work through access to the latest scholarship (both in the field of history and in educational research on improving student learning outcomes).
 JSTOR access would also help better prepare our students for transfer to 4-year institutions, most (or all) of which have JSTOR access.